resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 Fill in the requested Name and Description details.

-When you get to the image location box, you need to enter the url of the image on the Ubuntu site.
+Then enter the url of the image on the Ubuntu site into the image location box.
 To find this, go to the Ubuntu cloud image repository at http://cloud-images.ubuntu.com/, open the folder of the image you are interested in, then open the "current" folder (current is the most recent).
 Then scroll all the way to the bottom, and copy the url for the amd64 server cloud image.
-In our case that is:
+At the moment that is:

 https://cloud-images.ubuntu.com/trusty/current/trusty-server-cloudimg-amd64-disk1.img